 - 1. This software is not compatible with all AREDN firmware versions currently running on the mesh network.
-The software has been tested on firmware version 3.19.3.0 running on Ubiquity and found to work in that environment. - 2.
-The node should be allowed to run for at least sixty minutes after a firmware upgrade or new install.
-This is to allow at least sixty minutes of data points to accumulate in the nodes signal data buffer.
-Running arednsigAgent.py before that amount of time will result in a "truncated list" error.

-The Arednsig application software should be installed on a Linux host which meets the following requirements:

-- The server software should be installed on a recent Linux distribution such as Debian, Ubuntu, or Raspbian.
-(The author has successfully developed and installed the software on a Raspberry Pi running the Raspbian operating system.) - Apache should be installed and configured to allow serving HTML documents from the user's public\html folder. - PHP should be installed and configured to allow running user PHP scripts from the user's public\html folder. - Rrdtool should be installed type sudo apt-get install rrdtool - Python 2.7 usually comes per-installed in virtually all Linux distributions.
-Type "python" at a command line prompt to verify Python has been installed. - See the Appendix for detailed configuration notes.
+The software has been tested on firmware version 3.20.3.0 running on Ubiquity and found to work in that environment. - 2.
+The Arednsig application software should be installed on a Linux host which meets the following requirements: - The server software should be installed on a recent Linux distribution such as Debian, Ubuntu, or Raspbian.
+(The author has successfully developed and installed the software on a Raspberry Pi running the Raspbian operating system.) - Apache should be installed and configured to allow serving HTML documents from the user's public_html folder. - PHP should be installed and configured to allow running user PHP scripts from the user's public_html folder. - Rrdtool should be installed.
+To install type sudo apt-get install rrdtool.

+- Python 2.7 usually comes per-installed in virtually all Linux distributions.
+Type "python" at a command line prompt to verify Python has been installed. - 3.
+See the Appendix for detailed notes on how to set up a Raspberry Pi server, and how to install and configure the components in note 2 above.